 - Planning exit routes from the home that account for a senior’s mobility.
 Seniors may need canes, walkers, or wheelchairs; they may not be able to move quickly or change positions as needed (e.g. dropping to the floor without sustaining injuries).
 How would they get out of the house in the event of a fire?
 Would they have everything they need handy, such as their eyeglasses, before exiting the house?

 Injury Attorney | Alarm Systems

 - Using a powerful alarm system.
 While, at minimum, there should be functioning smoke and carbon monoxide detectors in the home, you should look into getting an alarm system that would be connected to a 24/7 monitoring center and also signal first responders and other people who could come to the scene to assist (e.g. family members, caretakers).
 You also have to be sure that seniors can hear the alarm go off.

 - Remaining realistic about individual capabilities and the possible need for supervision.
 Many seniors want to continue living in their own homes.
 However, depending on their cognitive and physical health, they may need to have someone live with them round-the-clock or at least care for them on a regular basis.
 Look out for signs that they may be endangering or neglecting themselves, such as by leaving stove burners on for hours or depositing cigarettes on the carpet or furniture.
-Ultimately, it may be safer for them to move to other accommodations such as an assisted living facility or nursing home.
+Ultimately, it may be safer for them to move to an assisted living facility or nursing home.